M1chalS/M1chalS/README.md

 <h3 align="center">A beginner web developer from Poland</h3>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=m1chals" alt="m1chals" /></a> </p>

 <h4 align="justify">Hi👋 I'm Michał 18yo programmer from Poland.
 Im passionate programer wanting to get a job in IT in the future.
 Im working on becoming fullstack web developer.
-I know Engilish very well.
+I know english very well.
 I'm hardworking and cooperative💪.
 I have good knowledge in SQL, PHP, Laravel and JavaScript.
 Im currently learning React and NodeJS which I would use to create my personal portfolio site📂.
 Consider contacting me via ✉️email <a href="mailto:michalszajner@wp.pl">michalszajner@wp.pl</a> or 📸Instagram <a href="https://www.instagram.com/michal.szajner/">@michal.szajner</a>. </h4>

 - 🔭 I’m currently working on **Laravel apps**